Each semester, you are invited to attend and observe a class from a selection of courses that are made 'open' to UQ staff.

 • Delivery: 2–hour lecture, 1–hour tutorial

-• Level: undergraduate first/second year students
+• Level: undergraduate, first year

 Teaching tools and techniques